 #1 – Short Term Planning

-Cash Flow Statement is considered to be a useful and vital tool for the management of the company for the purpose of the short term planning, along with keeping the control of cash.
-For meeting the various obligations, every business entity has to keep a sufficient amount of liquid funds so that as and when the requirement arises, it can pay the same.
-Thus the cash flow statement helps the financial manager in projecting the flow of the cash in the near future by using the past data of the cash inflows and outflows.
+The Cash Flow Statement is considered a useful and vital tool for the company's management for short-term planning and keeping control of cash.
+To meet the various obligations, every business entity must keep a sufficient amount of liquid funds so that as and when the requirement arises, it can pay the same.
+Thus the cash flow statement helps the financial manager in projecting the cash flow shortly by using the past data of the cash inflows and outflows.

-For Example, The company needs the cash for meeting the various obligations that could arise in the near future, like payment of the debts, various operating expenses, etc.
+For Example, The company needs the cash to meet the various obligations that could arise shortly, like paying debts, various operating expenses, etc.

 #2 – Provides the Details where the Money is Spent

-Another importance of the Cash Flow statement is that there are different payments which the company makes and are not reflected in the profit and loss statement of the company, whereas the same is present in the cash flow statement.
-Thus the cash flow statement provides the detailed areas where the money is spent by the company.
+Another importance of the Cash Flow statement is that there are additional payments that the company makes and are not reflected in the profit and loss statement.
+In contrast, the same is present in the cash flow statement.
+Thus the cash flow statement provides the detailed areas where the company spends the money.

-For Example, If the company has the loan and it is paying off the principal amount back to the bank, then, in that case, the payment will not get reflected in the Profit and loss statement of the company, whereas the same will be available in the cash flow statement.
-There might be a situation where the company has the profits, but after payment of the principal amount, it has no funds to pay off its obligations.
+For Example, If the company has the loan and it is paying off the principal amount back to the bank, then, in that case, the payment will not get reflected in the Profit and loss statement of the company.
+In contrast, the same will be available in the cash flow statement.
+There might be a situation where the company has the profits, but after paying the principal amount, it has no funds to pay off its obligations.
 Such situations can be identified using the cash flow statement.

 #3 – Creating Excess Cash

-Every business enterprise runs for the motive of earning profits.
-The profit helps in creating the cash, but there are other ways as well, which helps in creating the cash in the company.
+Every business enterprise runs with the motive of earning profits.
+The profit helps create the cash, but other ways also help create the cash in the company.
 These ways can be identified and implemented by focusing on the cash flow statement.
 On the other hand, concentrating only on the P & L account makes it hard to focus on creating cash.

-For Example, the excess cash can be created if the company can collect the receivables from its customers faster if the company uses the inventory in an efficient manner, etc
+For Example, excess cash can be created if the company can collect the receivables from its customers faster, if it efficiently uses the inventory, etc.

 #4 – Revealing the Cash Planning Results

-Another importance of cash flow statement is that it helps companies in analyzing the extent to which the cash planning of the company became successful as the actual results using can be compared with the projected statement of Cash Flow Statement or the Cash budget.
+Another importance of the cash flow statement is that it helps companies analyze the extent to which the cash planning of the company became successful as the actual results can be compared with the projected statement of the Cash Flow Statement or the Cash budget.
 The results will then help the company to take the measures accordingly.
-Thus it helps the company in comparing the past assessments’ cash budget with that of the present budget in order to assess what will the cash requirement of the company in the future.
+Thus it helps the company compare the past assessments' cash budget with that of the current budget to assess the cash requirement of the company in the future.

 For Example, the company expected that the expenditure on the capital asset for the particular month would be $10,000, but the actual was $20,000.
 So such a variance between expected and actual should be identified by the company, and the action should be taken accordingly.